 What’s the science behind Bubbling Fizzy Cauldron STEM?

-So, in the nutshel, it is the CO2 gas that is responsible for all the fizzing as the gas escapes the solution!
+So, in a nutshell, it is the CO2 gas that is responsible for all the fizzing as the gas escapes the solution!

 A few discussion questions you can ask your kids to think about with Bubbling Fizzy Cauldron STEM:

-- What would happen if you would add coloring to vinegar instead of baking soda?
+- What would happen if you added coloring to vinegar instead of baking soda?
 (Hint: Same result, but you can skip mixing baking soda with coloring.)

 - What if we changed how we added the ingredients together?
 For example, if we poured the baking soda into the vinegar instead of the other way around?
 (Hint: Same result, since it the MIXING of ingredients that matters and not the order).

 - Can this potion be used for anything?
-(Hint: Baking soda and vinegar makes a great household cleaner!)
+(Hint: Baking soda and vinegar make a great household cleaner!)